raspy135/Qun-mk2/README.md

 You can (re)enter recording mode while playing.
 Press Rec + SEQ Play to enter recording mode.

 A metronome click sound plays when live recording is ongoing.
-The metronome volume can be adjusted with REC + SEQ PLAY + Turn dial.
+The metronome volume can be adjusted with REC + SEQ PLAY + turn dial.
 The chained sequencer pattern will be reset when you change to another pattern.

 You can undo the last recording.
 Press REC+PARAM to open Undo list, then select the second item.